|

 running red lights.
 They also usually quote figures, provided by

-the local police, which say that accidents here are down 10 - 40% as the
+the local police, which say that accidents in the city are down 10 - 40% as the

 result of the cameras.
-But on the east coast, where the fines are just $50 to
+But on the East coast, where the fines are as low as $50 (and the tickets don't carry a "point"),

 the police there have been publishing similar accident reduction